Department of Neurology

 KINECT-HD – assess the efficacy, safety, and tolerability of valbenazine for chorea associated with Huntington’s disease

-PRISM - evaluate the tolerability, safety, and efficacy of NLY01 (weekly injection) in early-stage Parkinson’s disease
+ATLANTIS PD0060 - evaluation the efficacy, safety, tolerability, and pharmacokinetics of UCB0022 in advanced Parkinson’s disease

 educational research